-A student in a degree program may receive credit for previously completed English as a Second Language courses from the sequence ESLA 1300, ESLA 1500, ESLA 1900, ESLA 1905, with the following restrictions:
+A student in a degree program may receive credit for previously completed English as a Second Language courses from the sequence ESLA 1300, ESLA 1500, ESLA 1900, with the following restrictions:

-- for students in degrees offered by the Faculty of Arts and Social Sciences or the Faculty of Public Affairs, up to 2.0 credits will be counted toward the degree; - for students in degrees offered by the Sprott School of Business, credit will be allowed only for ESLA 1900 (or ESLA 1905); - for students in degrees offered by the Faculty of Science, credit will be allowed only for ESLA 1900 (or ESLA 1905); - for students in the Bachelor of Engineering degree, no credits from this sequence will be counted toward the degree; - 5. for students in the Bachelor of Industrial Design degree or the Bachelor of Architectural Studies degree, credit will be allowed only for ESLA 1900 (or ESLA 1905).
+- 1. for students in degrees offered by the Faculty of Arts and Social Sciences or the Faculty of Public Affairs, up to 2.0 credits will be counted toward the degree; - for students in degrees offered by the Sprott School of Business, credit will be allowed only for ESLA 1900; - for students in degrees offered by the Faculty of Science, credit will be allowed only for ESLA 1900; - for students in the Bachelor of Engineering degree, no credits from this sequence will be counted toward the degree; - 5. for students in the Bachelor of Industrial Design degree or the Bachelor of Architectural Studies degree, credit will be allowed only for ESLA 1900.